Documentation

 If you're reading this article from an AI Visibility Report link, you've just taken a significant step towards growing your company's presence in ChatGPT and other AI platforms.
 But if you looked at all that data and weren't sure where to start, this guide is for you.

-Spyglasses' AI Visibility Report is designed to give you an answer to four questions:
+Spyglasses' AI Visibility Report is designed to give you an answer to six key questions:

 1. Is what AI 'knows' about my brand accurate?
 Would someone asking about our brand in an AI chat get the same answer as they would by browsing our website?